calyau/maxima/README-lisps.md

 GCL <https://www.gnu.org/software/gcl/>
 ---------------------------------------

+GCL >= 2.6.13 is required to build Maxima.

-GCL versions starting with 2.4.3 can be built with readline support, so Maxima has advanced command-line editing facilities when built with it.
+GCL can be built with readline support, so Maxima has advanced command-line editing facilities when built with it.
 GCL produces a fast Maxima executable that profit from GCL's fast bignum algorithms.

 Only the ANSI-enabled version of GCL works with Maxima, i.e., when GCL is built, it must be configured with the `--enable-ansi` flag,